duttm/PACE2/examples/peptide_example/README.md

 This example consists of the peptide assembly system consisting of two Candidates.
 In the analysis phase, a Convolutional Neural Network (CNN) image classification model is used.
 Code for the CNN model is included in this repository.

+This example uses the GROMACS MD software.
+Please visit https://www.gromacs.org/ for details on obtaining and using GROMACS.

 ## Running the example
 1. Details of the original classifier code including authorship are under the `Characterization and Analysis of Peptide Self-Assemblies` header below.
 See the Setup section there for additional Python requirements, and update your environment accordingly.
 Details of recently tested environment are included in `requirements.txt` for reference.